-Fall Credit Hours
+Fall

-N304 Advancing Careers: Transitioning to Baccalaureate Nursing 3

-N321 Health Assessment for the Registered Nurse 4

-N340 Nurse's Role in Health Promotion 2

-N407 Gerontology for the Registered Nurse 2

-N484 Evidence-Based Research for the Registered Nurse 2

-13
+NURS 304 Advancing Careers: Transitioning to Baccalaureate Nursing 3 NURS 321 Health Assessment for the Registered Nurse 4 NURS 340 Nurse's Role in Health Promotion 2 NURS 407 Gerontology for the Registered Nurse 2 NURS 484 Evidence-Based Research for the Registered Nurse 2 Total Credit Hours 13

 Spring

-N304 Advancing Careers: Transitioning to Baccalaureate Nursing

-(Spring start) 3

-N503 Population Based Health Care 4

-N505 Leadership Roles and Management for the Registered Nurse 4

-N665 Pathophysiology and Pharmacology for the Registered Nurse 2 3

-N668 Health Care Policy Today and in the Future for the

-Registered Nurse 2

-N670 Family Health Care Nursing w/Practicum 4

-13-17
+NURS 304 Advancing Careers: Transitioning to Baccalaureate Nursing 3 NURS 503 Population Based Health Care for the Registered Nurse 4 NURS 505 Leadership Roles and Management for the Registered Nurse 4 NURS 665 Pathophysiology and Pharmacology for the Registered Nurse 3 NURS 668 Health Care Policy Today and in the Future for the Registered Nurse 2 NURS 670 Family Health Care Nursing w/Practicum 4 Total Credit Hours 13 - 17

 Summer

-N670 Family Health Care Nursing w/ Practicum 4
+NURS 670 Family Health Care Nursing w/ Practicum 4 Total Credit Hours 4

+Students will take this course their first semester, either Spring or Fall
-Nursing Credit Hours Taken at PSU 30

-Validated Nursing Credit Hours 32

-Total Credit Hours for Upper Division Nursing Major 62

-Total Credit Hours for Pitt State Pathway and Nursing Requiremen ts 58-66
+Nursing Credit Hours Taken at PSU 30 Validated Nursing Credit Hours 32 Total Credit Hours for Upper Division Major 62 Total Credit Hours for Pitt State Pathway and Nursing Requirements 58-66

-TOTAL HOURS REQUIRED FOR GRADUATION 120-132
+TOTAL HOURS REQUIRED FOR GRADUATION120-132

-It is required that students complete all general education and RN to BSN courses before taking N670 Family Health Care Nursing w/ Practicum.
+It is required that students complete all general education and RN to BSN courses before taking NURS 670 Family Health Care Nursing w/ Practicum.

-An incomplete course must be satisfactorily completed within one year, excluding summer session, or the "I" grade will be changed to an F. RN to BSN students may not progress in
+An incomplete course must be satisfactorily completed within one year, excluding summer session, or the IN grade will be changed to a F. Students may not progress in nursing courses until all previous incompletes in nursing courses have been removed.